 David L. Steinbach.
-Mr. Steinbach has served as one of our directors since July 2019.
 Mr. Steinbach joined Hines in 1999 and is a Senior Managing Director - Investment Management, Co-Head of Investment Management and the Global Chief Investment Officer for Hines.
-He has served as the Chief Investment Officer for us, the general partner of our Advisor, Hines Global REIT and the general partner of its advisor, Hines Global Advisors, LP ("HGALP") since July 2014.
-Additionally, Mr. Steinbach has served as a manager of the general partner of our Advisor since December 31, 2019.
+Additionally, he has served as the Chief Investment Officer for us and the general partner of our Advisor, since July 2014 and served as the Chief Investment Officer for Hines Global REIT from July 2014 to June 2020.
+He has served as a trustee of HGR Liquidating Trust since June 2020 and has served as the Chief Investment Officer of HGALP since July 2014.
 In these roles, he is responsible for management of the real estate acquisition program in the U.S. and internationally.
 He is a member of Hines' Executive and Investment Committees.
-He previously served as our Chief Investment Officer from July 2014 to June 2019.
-Mr. Steinbach also served as a Managing Director - Investment Management from February 2011 to February 2017 and was responsible for the acquisition of over \$4 billion in assets for various Hines affiliates in the U.S. and internationally.
-Prior to this role, he served in various roles in which he was responsible for acquisitions, asset management and property dispositions on behalf of Hines Global, Hines Global REIT, Hines REIT, and the Core Fund both in the U.S. and internationally.
-He graduated from Texas A&M University with a B.B.A. and a M.B.A. in Business Administration.
+He previously served as Managing Director - Investment Management from February 2011 to February 2017 and was responsible for the acquisition of over \$4 billion in assets for various Hines affiliates in the U.S. and internationally.
+Prior to this role, he served in various roles in which he was responsible for acquisitions, asset management and property dispositions on behalf of the Company, Hines Global REIT, Hines REIT, and the Core Fund both in the U.S. and internationally.
+He graduated from Texas A&M University with a Bachelors and Masters in Business Administration.